 Apple is probably the only electronics company that can upset the smartphone status quo with a single announcement.
 When the iPhone 6 became official, longtime fans hammered the company's servers and stores for the privilege of being one of its first owners.
 Apple landed record sales, and now the iPhone 6 is out, along with its even-bigger sibling, the iPhone 6 Plus.
-We're still assessing the 6 Plus and will have a review up soon, but what of the iPhone 6?

-It is, in short, amazing.
+The iPhone 6 is, in short, amazing.
 Sure, there are still bugs in iOS 8 that need to be worked out.
 Despite making a valiant effort, the phone's 1810 mAh battery can't quite compete with the 3000+ mAh beasts you'll find in other flagships.
 And we really wish we could plug a microSD card in for extra storage space.

 Apple is the standard by which every other smartphone manufacturer is measured; it's tough to compete with the design team in Cupertino.
 The iPhone 6's rounded frame is elegant, its buttons are nice and clicky without needing too much force to depress, and the glass on its front feels – if you'll pardon the term – luscious.
 Some owners might not like the white, gel-like plastic bands that rim the top and bottom of the phone's rear cover (put there to help the antenna communicate with cell towers), but they're no eyesore.